cubeta-io/cubeta-starter/docs/usage.md

 this command will generate the product model with a corresponding resource and controller .

 > [!note]
-> when not providing an option to the command it will generate the model and all its related files
+> when not providing an option to the command it will generate the model and all its related files as we said before
-> this will be explained well in the coming examples

 **the available options for these commands are :**